ShuninYu/anime-cursor/README.md

 ## [Visit the official website](https://shuninyu.github.io/anime-cursor/) for more informations
 ## [Read documents](https://shuninyu.github.io/anime-cursor/docs) to get started with AnimeCursor

-AnimeCursor is a lightweight JavaScript library for animated custom cursors.
+AnimeCursor is a lightweight JavaScript library for frame by frame animated custom cursors.

 AnimeCursor has no dependencies on any frameworks, making it suitable for personal websites, creative portfolios, and experimental UI projects.